onejs/one/next.md

   - bring back some form of useMetroSymbolication
 - safe-area-context should be configurable to leave it out entirely if you want

-- vxs should have more than just patches, but also config that is set per-node_module
+- one should have more than just patches, but also config that is set per-node_module
   - eg, react 19 sets: 'process.env.TAMAGUI_REACT_19': '"1"'
   - another cool idea: node_modules package.json sets "vite" field that can add these custom configs, so `tamagui` package can define that *for* react 19